 18) Bats have been in this world for over 50 million years.

-We were thankful to the current owner, Norma Comfort in her advocacy of preserving these fruit bats in this island.
-By the help of the residents and the local government, they were able to protect the colony which has valuable contribution to the ecological balance and to the mankind as well.
+We were thankful to the current owner, Norma Comfort for her advocacy of preserving these fruit bats on this island.
+With the help of the residents and the local government, they were able to protect the colony which has a valuable contribution to the ecological balance and to mankind as well.

 The road is accessible by car so it is better if you bring your own and take the ferry service at Sasa Wharf for a minimal fee of P300 for the vehicle and P10/head for the passenger.